x42005e1f/aiologic/README.rst

 Synchronization primitives:

 * Semaphores: counting and bounded
-* Locks: primitive and reentrant
+* Locks: primitive, ownable and reentrant
 * Conditions
 * Barriers: single-use only
 * Events: one-time and reusable